RKA Info

 Try this tool →Use SmartKharch – Monthly Income & Expense Tracker (100% free, browser-based) to quickly record your income and expenses every month.

 Budgeting doesn’t have to be boring.
 The 50/30/20 rule is simple and flexible.
 The 50/30/20 rule is a globally popular budgeting method.
-According to Investopedia, it’s one of the simplest and most effective ways to manage personal finances.
+I follow the 50/30/20 rule, which is a globally accepted budgeting framework explained in detail on Investopedia.

 If you earn ₹50,000/month, allocate ₹25,000 to needs, ₹15,000 to wants, and ₹10,000 to savings.